-Communicating up front your expectations, and the consequences if these expectations are not met, is so important.
+Communicating up front your expectations and the consequences if these expectations are not met is so important.
 And then follow through!
 And don’t threaten something that’s not realistic or will hurt you in the long run!

 Do you need more help with your struggling learner?
 Check out our special need courses, tutoring, and advising at True North Homeschool Academy.

-Dana Susan Beasley, a graphic artist, writer, and musician, is principal/publisher/program director of AngelArts.
-Dedicated to providing excellently-designed ebooks, books, homeschooling curriculum, cards, stationery, gifts, and art services to homeschooling families, inspirational artists, entrepreneurs, and art enthusiasts, Dana delights in sharing her gifts and talents and the talents of others with people who are passionate about spiritual, personal, educational, professional, ministrial, artistic, and relational growth.
+Dana Susan Beasley, a graphic artist, writer, and musician, is the principal/publisher/program director of AngelArts.
+Dedicated to providing excellently-designed ebooks, books, homeschooling curriculum, cards, stationery, gifts, and art services to homeschooling families, inspirational artists, entrepreneurs, and art enthusiasts, Dana delights in sharing her gifts and talents and the talents of others with people who are passionate about spiritual, personal, educational, professional, ministerial, artistic, and relational growth.

 Married to Travis Beasley, Dana is a homeschooling mother to her Asperger’s son, Sam.
 She helped her husband start his architectural business, Essential Pillar Architecture, and assisted him with marketing and administration.